Ao Vivo em Copacabana

 Ao Vivo em Copacabana (English: Live in Copacabana) is the first live album by the Brazilian recording artist Claudia Leitte, released on June 27, 2008.
 The album was recorded during a single concert performed on February 17, 2008, at Copacabana beach in Rio de Janeiro in front of audiences of up to one million people.
 The disc had sold over 700,000 copies, which earned her a certified Triple Platinum and Gold Record by ABPD.

 Track listing

 On June 27, 2008, the album was released in CD and digital download formats.
 A DVD with two discs set was released on August 11, 2008.
 On disc one comes a concert recorded on Copacabana beach, in addition to music videos and making of.
 On disc two comes a documentary showing the last few months of Claudia in the band Babado Novo and the beginning of his solo career.
-An extended play with songs that are only on DVD was released ony for digital download on September 5, 2008.
+An extended play with songs that are only on DVD was released only for digital download on September 5, 2008.